SkoolNotes/Taproot/2020HIST201/KBhHIST201Kissinger.md

-* In the French national interest => prevented HRE encirclement of France
 * Raison d'etat extention and failure
 * Too much power without morals is no good
 * Louis XIV over exploited the rest of europe